 Retirement Packages

-Another benefit many employees look for in a retirement plan such as a 401(K) or another benefits plan.
+Another benefit many employees look for is a retirement plan such as a 401(K) or another benefits plan.
 These plans have a huge impact on the likelihood that an employee will stay with a company for the long term.

 Education Benefits